noi-techpark/opendatahub-datacollectors-golang/README.md

 # opendatahub-datacollectors-golang
-Internal test to create a data collecotr for the Open Data Hub using Golang
+Internal test to create a data collector for the Open Data Hub using Golang

+The goal is to have a PoC and to be able to compare Go in the following points with Spring Boot
+- Performance
+- Memory usage
+- Developer experience
+- Needed third party dependencies (less is better)
+- Maintenance effort